instructlab/instructlab/README.md

 - The GNU C++ compiler
 - 🐍 Python 3.9 or later, including the development headers.
 - `gh` cli: Install [Github command cli](https://cli.github.com/) for downloading models from Github
+- Approximately 10GB of free disk space to get through the `lab generate` step.
+Approximately 60GB of free disk space to fully run the entire process locally on Apple hardware.

 On Fedora Linux this means installing:
 ```